openanalytics/shinyproxy-operator/docs/deployment/README.md

   **Note:** when deploying to production, it is important to change the password used to secure Redis.
-Each example (see below) already changes the password `mySecurePassword12`.
+Each example (see below) already changes the password to `mySecurePassword12`.
 For an example see the [`overlays/1-namespaced/patches/redis.secret.yaml`](overlays/1-namespaced/patches/redis.secret.yaml) file.